secretx51/Genetic-Screening-Web-Automation/README.md

   options:
     -h, --help            show this help message and exit -o OUTDIR, --outdir OUTDIR
                           Directory to where pdf graphs should be stored.
+Default is /Users/trent/Developer/Genetic-Screening-
+                          Web-Automation/Gepia/downloads/.
-Default is /path/to/file/ -c , --cancer         Cancer type to run Gepia on.
+    -c , --cancer         Cancer type to run Gepia on.
 Default is: 'OV'.
-Valid cancer types are: ACC, BLCA, BRCA, CESC, CHOL, COAD, DLBC, ESCA, GBM, HNSC, KICH, KIRC, KIRP, LAML, LGG, LIHC, LUAD, LUSC, MESO, OV, PAAD, PCPG, PRAD, READ, SARC, SKCM, STAD, TGCT, THCA, THYM, UCEC, UCS -e, --expression      Flag to generate expression data only, NO survival data.
+Valid cancer types are: ACC, BLCA, BRCA, CESC, CHOL, COAD, DLBC, ESCA, GBM, HNSC, KICH, KIRC, KIRP, LAML, LGG, LIHC, LUAD, LUSC, MESO, OV, PAAD, PCPG, PRAD, READ, SARC, SKCM, STAD, TGCT, THCA, THYM, UCEC, UCS -g, --gepia           With this flag DO NOT search Gepia use files in downloads instead.
+    -e, --expression      Flag to generate expression data only, NO survival data.
   ```
 Example to run python script with directory changed and BRCA cancer type: